dominicarrojado/dominicarrojado.github.io/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests.md

 });
 ```

-When mocking functions, we would need to call `jest.restoreAllMocks()` after each tests using `afterEach` to revert it back to its original state to prevent it from affecting other test cases.
+When mocking functions, we would need to call `jest.restoreAllMocks()` after each test using `afterEach` to revert it back to its original state to prevent it from affecting other test cases.

 ---